pivotal-cf/docs-tiledev/CODE-OF-CONDUCT.md

 **Consequence**: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
+This includes avoiding interactions in community spaces and external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.